logc/pidec/README.md

 # Computation of the n-th digit of π with low memory

-These Racket modules implement an algorithm to compute *single decimals* of the sequence of π digits, using only a small amount of memory.
+Pidec implements an algorithm to compute *single decimals* of the sequence of π digits, using only a small amount of memory.

 This work is based on [Fabrice Bellard's paper](http://bellard.org/pi/pi_n2/pi_n2.html) and his published code can be found [here](http://bellard.org/pi/pi.c).